AnaBondiguel/Project-Prioritization-Client-2/README.md

 We used Trello to manage our project and chose to adopt an agile project management methodology to develop our application because we needed to have faster feedback cycles so we can identify problem earlier, prioritise more important tasks, and meet our client requirements.

-We divided our project between both of us: Chen is responsible for the back-end, Ana is responsible for the front-end.
-Once Chen did the back-end, Ana connected her front-end to the back-end.
-Ana built all the features for employee users, and Chen built all the features for manager users.
-Ana wrote up all the documentation, and Chen improved page styling.
+We divided our project between both of us: Chen was responsible for the back-end [Chen_Backend](https://github.com/OrangeKami/Project_Prioritization_Server.git), Ana was responsible for the front-end [Ana_Frontend](https://github.com/AnaBondiguel/Project_Prioritization.git) and built all the features/functionality for employee users.
+Once Chen did the back-end, Ana connected her front-end to the back-end and fixed all the bugs.
+Then Ana merged her front-end to their common front-end respository[Common_Frontend](https://github.com/AnaBondiguel/Project-Prioritization-Client-2.git), so Chen could continue to build all the features for manager users.
+Ana wrote up all the documentations, and Chen improved page styling.

 We set up a meeting every Monday to discuss the week plan and chart regularly online if there are problems that need to be solved immediately.